DINA-Web/dina-collections-data-model-use-cases/sequence/10-Import_raw_sequence.md

 ## Course of events
 1. The user selects and uploads the raw sequence file
-1. The user links the sequence to the Sequence Reaction
+1. The user links the raw sequence file to the Sequence Reaction

 ## Alternative paths
 1. The user configures the file name convention to be used for raw sequence files